bluezald/web-dev-tools/AWS/SAM/Serverless Application Model.md

 **Intrinsinc Function Reference**
   - Use intrinsic functions in your templates to assign values to properties that are not available until runtime.

+## template2
+- Credits to this [code](https://github.com/byumark/sam-library-lambda) for the code in template 2